Explorer Aircraft (AEA) Explorer

 Confusion possible with

 The GippsAero GA8 is most similar to the Explorer 350R, as both have a piston engine.
 The GA10 is a larger version of the GA8 pictured above, with a turboprop in the nose.
-The GA10 has larger windows than the Caravan, and a more triangular shaped tail.
+The GA10 has larger windows than the Explorer, and a more triangular shaped tail.
+Like the Kodiak it has no pods to hold a retracted gear.

-The Cessna Grand Caravan has rectangular cabin windows - more widely spaced, a bigger dorsal fin, a turboprop engine with single large exhaust right below the nose and a fixed landing gear.
+The Cessna Caravan has rectangular cabin windows - more widely spaced, a bigger dorsal fin, a turboprop engine with single large exhaust right below the nose and a fixed landing gear without pods at the side of the fuselage.

 Vulcanair developed a single engine turboprop aircraft in particular similar to the Cessna Grand Caravan.
 It is most easily recognised by its smaller cabin windows (in particular compared to the cockpit windows) and the eyebrow cockpit windows.
 It has a fixed landing gear.